scheuclu/scheuclu.github.io/content/posts/password_hash_cracking.md

 As you can see, it very quicly becomes infeasible to crack this hash with increasing password length.

 However, we can take advantage of human psychology.
 Here's some of the most commonly used observations
-1. People often use capital letters at the beginning
+1. People often use capital letters at the beginning.
-2. Special characters are most likely used at the very end
+2. Special characters are most likely used at the very end.
 3. Different characters have different likelihood.
-E.g. The most commonly used letter is `e` and the most commonly used special character is `-`
+E.g. The most commonly used letter is `e` and the most commonly used special character is `-`.
 4. Passwords are often variations of actual words/names.
 E.g. `Jacob  -> J4c0b!`.
 By using a dictionary and performing most common manipulations, we can quickly test for all of the variations.

 While taking likelihoods into account does not change the total search space, it drastically reduced the average time until the password is found.